Automattic/vip-cli/README.md

 - #844 Expose DB and expose extra services in info table
 - #865 spawn WP-CLI as root to allow for FS operations
 - #895 Fix rmdir deprecation warning
-- #870 Add the VIP CLI release process and release schedule
+- #870 Add the VIP-CLI release process and release schedule

 Dependencies updates: